whynotzoidberg/RPiPlay-LibreElec/README.md

 * Docker addon in Kodi
 * enabled SSH to LibreElec

+## Warning
+This script changes replace .profile and autostart.sh

 ## Install steps
 1. SSH to LibreElec
 2. ``` cd ~/ ```